hpi-dhc/jointly/README.rst

 jointly is a python package for synchronizing sensors with accelerometer data.
+You need this package if you're a researcher who has recorded accelerometer data (plus possibly other data) on multiple sensors and want to precisely synchronize the multiple data streams.
 Specifically, shake all your sensors in a box before and after a trial, and jointly will find these shakes, remove any temporal offset between sensors, and stretch the data so every clock aligns to a reference sensor.
 Jointly ingests and produces ``pandas``' ``DataFrame`` objects.